tecnologiaenegocios/access_control/doc/security-manager.rst

   manager = AccessControl.get_security_manager

-The security manager object is stored in a thread variable (for some thread safety).
+The security manager object is stored in a thread variable (for thread safety).
 It is usually set through the *around_filter* :meth:`ControllerSecurity::InstanceMethods#run_with_security_manager`.
 So, once this filter is run the manager can be obtained through